A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Experimental results

 \subsection{Experimental setup}

-The TOTP-R algorithm is validated on the Panda 7-DOF manipulator by Franka Emika\footnote{https://www.franka.de/panda}, whose joint-space constraints are reported in Table \ref{tab:panda_joint_limits}\footnote{https://frankaemika.github.io/docs/}.
+The TOTP-R algorithm is validated on the Panda 7-DOF manipulator by Franka Emika\footnote{https://www.franka.de/panda}, whose joint limits are reported in Table \ref{tab:panda_joint_limits}\footnote{https://frankaemika.github.io/docs/}.

 We rely on the dynamic model identified in \cite{Gaz} and related libraries.
+They allow access to the inertia matrix ${\bf H}({\bf q})$, the Coriolis vector $\dot{\bf q}^T{\bf C}({\bf q})\dot{\bf q}$, the friction vector ${\bf d}(\dot{\bf q})$, and the gravity vector ${\bf g}({\bf q})$ in \eqref{torque_sample} and \eqref{f_vector}.
+The friction model includes Coulomb terms and adopts a sigmoidal formulation to avoid discontinuities for low joint velocities.